Ability Centered Horsemanship

 Benefits of Horseback Riding

 Horseback riding helps people with mental and physical challenges achieve a quality of life that is enhanced and improved.
-Based on input from doctors, therapists, teachers, parents and the student, individual goals are designed to complement ongoing therapy and education.
-The benefits of horseback riding are threefold:
+Based on input from doctors, therapists, teachers, and parents, the student’s individual goals are designed to complement ongoing therapy and education.
+The benefits of horseback riding or hippotherapy are threefold:

 All REACH instructors are PATH Intl.
 Certified Instructors who possess the knowledge, skills and abilities to effectively and safely teach riding skills to individuals with and without disabilities.
 We offer adaptive riding, also commonly referred to as "therapeutic riding", to meet the needs of each individual.
 PATH Intl., defines it as an equine-assisted activity for the purpose of contributing positively to the cognitive, physical, emotional and social well-being of individuals with special needs.
 It is NOT "horse therapy."
 There are definitely therapeutic benefits of horse activities that impact a person in everyday life but true therapy is handled by a trained and credentialed therapist.
 REACH does offer early intervention occupational therapy services utilizing hippotherapy for children age 2 - 5 years old.
 Please see the hippotherapy page.